packit/packit.dev/content/docs/fedora-releases-guide.md

     /packit koji-build

-The build will be triggered for the target branch of the pull request.
+The build will be triggered for the target branch of the pull request using the most recent commit on the target branch (NOT the HEAD commit of the pull request).
 The user who posts this comment needs to be a packager.

 If Packit created an issue in the configured `issue_repository`, you can place the same comment in that issue to retrigger the builds (see [`issue_repository`](/docs/configuration#issue_repository) for details).